g-lee2/mr-robogers-neighborhood/README.md

 * _Clone this repository to your desktop._
 * _Go into this project's directory on your desktop._
 * _Find and open the index.html in your browser._
-* _Or simply click on the GitHub pages link to view in browser._

 ## Known Bugs